13 Filesystem and Input/Output (IO)

 For example, in Python we can receive some input from the user by using the input() built-in function.
 But we can also print (or “show”) some output to the user by using the print() built-in function.
 So yes, if you have programmed before in Python, you certainly have used these functions once before.

 But do you know how these functions relate back to your operating system (OS)?
-How exactly they are interacting with the resources of your OS to receive or sent input/output.
+How exactly they are interacting with the resources of your OS to receive or sent some input/output.
 In essence, these input/output functions from high-level languages are just abstractions over the standard output and standard input channels of your operating system.

 This means that we receive an input, or send some output, through the operating system.
 It is the OS that makes the bridge between the user and your program.
 Your program does not have a direct access to the user.
 It is the OS that intermediates every message exchanged between your program and the user.

 The standard output and standard input channels of your OS are commonly known as the stdout and stdin channels of your OS, respectively.
-In some contexts, they are also called of the standard output device and standard input device.
+In some contexts, they are also called the standard output device and the standard input device.
 As the name suggests, the standard output is the channel through which output flows, while the standard input is the channel in which input flows.

-Furthermore, OS’s also normally create a dedicated channel for exchanging error messages, known as the standard error channel, or, the stderr channel.
+Furthermore, OS’s also normally create a dedicated channel for exchanging error messages, which is known as the standard error channel, or, the stderr channel.
 This is the channel to which error and warning messages are usually sent to.
 These are the messages that are normally displayed in red-like or orange-like colors into your terminal.

-Normally, every OS (e.g. Windows, MacOS, Linux, etc.) creates a dedicated and separate pair of standard output, standard error and standard input channels for every single program (or process) that runs in your computer.
+Normally, every OS (e.g. Windows, MacOS, Linux, etc.) creates a dedicated and separate set of standard output, standard error and standard input channels for every single program (or process) that runs in your computer.
 This means that every program you write have a dedicated stdin, stderr and stdout that are separate from the stdin, stderr and stdout of other programs and processes that are currently running.

 This is a behaviour from your OS.
 This does not come from the programming language that you are using.
-Because as I sad earlier, input and output in programming languages, specially in high-level ones, are just a simple abstraction over the stdin, stderr and stdout from your current OS.
+Because as I sad earlier, input and output in programming languages, especially in high-level ones, are just a simple abstraction over the stdin, stderr and stdout from your current OS.
 That is, your OS is the intermediary between every input/output operation made in your program, regardless of the programming language that you are using.

 13.1.1 The writer and reader pattern